jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     AttributeError: 'function' object has no attribute 'attribute_00'

-* I try to define an attribute in a :ref:`function <functions>` and access it from outside
+* I try to define a variable in the :ref:`function <functions>` and access it from outside

   .. code-block:: python